-The primary need for the ABC, which typically takes place on Thursday and Friday, is a large conference room that will seat approximately 80 participants at tables.
+The primary need for the ABC, which typically takes place on Thursday and Friday, is a large conference room that will seat approximately 80-100 participants at tables.
 The room will also need to accommodate audio and recording equipment, and online participation.

-The World Convention, on the weekend, will likely have 450+ participants.
+The ACA World Convention, on the weekend, will likely have 450+ participants.
 This will necessitate a program of concurrent meetings, workshops, panels and presentations.
 The venue will need to accommodate this programming, which will likely require 5 or 6 separate spaces.

+Please keep in mind that some ACA participants have limited financial means.
+Every effort should be made to find affordable accommodations.

 Throughout, and central to the functioning of the event, we will require: